solo-io/solo-docs/supergloo/docs/mesh/mesh-discovery.md

   state: 1
 ```

-As you can see SuperGloo figured out the localtion and version of Istio, and now we can go ahead and apply SuperGloo rules to our mesh.
+As you can see SuperGloo figured out the location and version of Istio, and now we can go ahead and apply SuperGloo rules to our mesh.
-For further tutorials using SuperGloo with our mesh, check the [tutorials](../tutorials) section fo in depth tutorials on configuring the
+For further tutorials using SuperGloo with our mesh, check the [tutorials](../tutorials) section for in depth tutorials on configuring the
 mesh using SuperGloo.